 Hamza’s first language is Arabic.
 He had learned to read some English while attending school in Egypt, but could not speak it.
 So he entered his freshman year at Concord High School brand-new to the country and speaking no English.

 “It was a little hard at first,” he recalls.
 “Not a lot of people speak Arabic at Concord High.”

-He found science classes particularly challenging, with the dual barriers of language and scientific terminology – but after two years, he had graduated from needing any ELL classes at all.
+He found science classes particularly challenging, with the dual barriers of language and scientific terminology – but after two years, he had graduated from needing any English-language Learners (ELL) classes at all.

 Hamza found community in athletics, first track and then basketball and football.
 He captained both the Concord High football and basketball teams in his senior year.

 “Sports helped me to connect with a lot of people, and made my communication skills in English so much better,” he said.